Calabi-Yau metrics with conical singularities along line arrangements: Linear Theory

 where \(\mathcal{H}_i=0\) if \(d_i \geq 3\) and \(\mathcal{H}_i = \mathbb{R} \cdot h_i \) with \( h_i = |z_1|^{2\beta_{i_1}} - |z_2|^{2\beta_{i_2}} \) if \(d_i=2\).
 Similarly we let

 These spaces are finite dimensional extensions of the subspaces of functions in \(C^{2, \alpha}_{\mu}\) and \(C^{\alpha}_{\mu}\) respectively with zero average.
 We fix any norm on the finite dimensional factors so that they become Banach spaces. \begin{proposition} \(\Delta_{\omega} : T_0 \mathcal{M} \to T_0 \mathcal{N} \) is an isomorphism. \end{proposition} This result is a straightforward consequence of the previous description of the co-kernel of \(\Delta_{\omega}\) in terms of homogeneous harmonic functions in a neighbourhood of the multiple points together with Lemma \ref{hom harm lemma} and the discussion after it.
-See \cite{heinsun}.
+See third bullet in page 95 of \cite{heinsun}.